The Space Lady

-Susan Dietrich, known as The Space Lady (TSL) (formerly Suzy Soundz), born 1948 in Pueblo, Colorado and raised in Las Animas, Colorado, US, is a singer and musician in the genres of space music, synth pop, and psychedelic pop.
+Susan Dietrich, known as The Space Lady (TSL) (formerly Suzy Soundz), born 1948 is a singer and musician in the genres of space music, synth pop, and psychedelic pop.
 She is also a paragon of the genre known as outsider music.

 Performing career

+In the 1960s, Susan hitchhiked to San Francisco, getting a ride from Joel Dunsany, a.k.a. the Cosmic Man, a musician who would later become her husband for the next 30 years.
 In the 1980s and 1990s, Susan was a street musician in Boston, Massachusetts and San Francisco, first playing accordion to accompany her gentle soprano voice.
+From 1984 to 2000 she would generally perform in the Castro or the Haight or in BART stations.
 Wearing a silver plastic helmet with white wings and a flashing red light on top (which she performs in to this day), and playing haunting ethereal covers of rock n roll classics, Susan got the name "The Space Lady" from fans and from a newspaper contest.
 She upgraded from accordion in 1983 to the then-new Casiotone MT-40 battery-operated keyboard, played through a battery-operated amp.
 Her classic song "Synthesize Me" was written by her late ex-husband Joel Dunsany, at the time of that change to synthesizer.

 Retiring from music in 2000, Susan left San Francisco, and returned to Colorado, to care for her aging parents.
 Attending La Junta's Otero Junior College, she earned a nursing degree, became an RN, and started work as a charge nurse in a nursing home.
 Her involvement with music narrowed to selling the odd CD ("The Space Lady Live in San Francisco") of recordings she'd made on a cassette recorder in 1990, and later digitized.
 But a year later, music historian Irwin Chusid released his book and CD-compilation paean to 'Outsider Music,' Songs in the Key of Z. The Vol. II CD included TSL's cover of "I Had Too Much to Dream Last Night" (by Annette Tucker/ Nancie Mantz).
 Unknown to Susan, this led to increased interest in The Space Lady's whereabouts and availability, fueled further by internet-bootlegged copies of her CD.